-- Pollen: the airborne particles that come from trees, grasses and weeds outside
+- Pollen: These are the airborne particles that come from trees, grasses, and weeds outside.

-- Dust mites: the feces and body parts of the tiny dust mites found in fabric-based items (e.g. mattresses, pillows, carpets, clothes, stuffed toys)
+- Dust mites: The feces and body parts of the tiny dust mites found in fabric-based items such as mattresses, pillows, carpets, clothes, and stuffed toys.

-- Mould: the airborne spores produced by moulds found inside or outside where moisture is present
+- Mold: The airborne spores produced by molds found inside or outside where moisture is present.

-- Cockroaches: the feces, saliva and body parts of the insects
+- Cockroaches: The feces, saliva, and/or body parts of the insects.

-It is important that people that suffer from allergic asthma are aware of these triggers, particularly any that they have noted have an effect on their symptoms.
+It is important that people who suffer from allergic asthma are aware of these triggers, particularly any which they have noted have an effect on their symptoms.

-In particular, it is important to identify and limit exposure to triggers that are linked to worsening of symptoms for individuals with allergic asthma.
+There are several management techniques that can offer a benefit for individuals suffering from asthma, allergies, or both of these conditions.
+In particular, it is important to identify and limit exposure to triggers that are linked to the worsening of symptoms for individuals with allergic asthma.

 There are also some similarities in the symptomatic treatment, as both conditions are marked by inflammation that needs to be controlled to relieve symptoms.
 For example, montelukast is a medication that is used to control the immune system response during an allergic reaction.
 This can be taken daily to reduce the occurrence of symptoms of both allergies and asthma.

-Immunotherapy is an alternative option to reduce the associated inflammation and response to triggers.
+Immunotherapy is an alternative option to reduce the inflammation associated with allergic asthma and the individual's response to triggers.
 This is a more complex process, involving regular injections over an extended time period with a small concentration of allergens to increase tolerance and reduce symptoms.